lamlanh/SWE30003-Assignment-3/README.md

 # SmartFM - Smart Fleet Management System (SWE30003)

-Thís is the SmartFM application for Assignment 3 from Group HN13!
+This is the SmartFM application for Assignment 3 from Group HN13!
 We have created automated setup scripts to make launching the app as simple as possible.

 ## How to Run the App